autorope/donkeycar/install/README.md

 ### Install on other systems
-Create a conda environment using the env files in
+Create a conda environment using the env files